matweldon/markdown_llm/README.md

 Why would you want to use this instead of `llm chat`?

 * It's easier to save conversations to version control and/or Obsidian
-* Using your favourite text editor is easier than the terminal
+* Navigating your favourite text editor is easier than the terminal
-* Working in a markdown document, you get nice syntax highlighting when the LLM writes fenced code blocks
+* You get nice syntax highlighting when the LLM writes fenced code blocks
 * You can comment out parts of the conversation history (see below)
 * This tool has support for markdown links to images and files.
 Links to websites coming soon.
 * It opens up possibilities for experimentation - by editing the chat history you can see how different models with different settings would answer the same question, and even get models conversing with each other.